simoncblyth/opticks/notes/issues/QSimTest_propagate_at_boundary_vs_BoundaryStandalone_G4OpBoundaryProcessTest.rst

     TEST=rng_sequence NUM=1000000 ./QSimTest.sh
         ##  generate pre-cooked randoms so Geant4 can consume the curand generated random stream

     TEST=hemisphere_s_polarized NUM=1000000 ./QSimTest.sh
         ## generate a sample of 1M S-polarized photons all incident at origin
         ## this sample of photons is used by both QSimTest.sh below and G4OpBoundaryProcessTest.sh

+    TEST=hemisphere_p_polarized NUM=1000000 ./QSimTest.sh
+        ## generate a sample of 1M P-polarized photons all incident at origin
+        ## this sample of photons is used by both QSimTest.sh below and G4OpBoundaryProcessTest.sh

     TEST=propagate_at_boundary_s_polarized NUM=1000000 ./QSimTest.sh
         ## mutate the hemisphere_s_polarized photons doing boundary reflect or transmit

+    TEST=propagate_at_boundary_p_polarized NUM=1000000 ./QSimTest.sh
+        ## mutate the hemisphere_p_polarized photons doing boundary reflect or transmit

     bst